ramanabhinav7/basic_blog_crud/README.md

 # Blog Management API
+- This is developed and tested in windows 11 OS

 ## Overview
 The Blog Management API is a RESTful API built with Node.js and Express that allows users to register, log in, and manage blogs.
 It supports JWT authentication for secure access to private endpoints.